taridepaco/MusicTopicEvolution/docs/webpage.md

 From now on a Pandas DataFrame will be used for carrying the lyric collection info.
 So, the first step consists in creating a dataframe and populating it with the title, artist name, year and lyric of each song in our database.
 This file will be pickled as the processing continues.

 Then, using RegEX, the lyrics are cleaned from numbers, punctuation marks, unrecognizable symbols and so on.
 Concractions (am -> 'm, not-> n't, etc) are repled with their fully form.
 This is done in order not to delete any information before the NLP model decides if that's necessary.
-Thanks to the overview of random lyrics performed in the previous step, it was detected that indicators of the lyric structure, such as CHORUS, REPEAT, OUTRO, etc, always consisted in uppercase text.
-So, using RegEx *One More Time*, any word consisting in 3 or more uppercase letters is removed from the lyrics.
+Thanks to the overview of random lyrics performed in the previous step, it was detected that indicators of the lyric structure, such as CHORUS, [bridge], REPEAT, [outro], etc, always consisted in uppercase text or inside square brackets.
+So, using RegEx *One More Time*, any word consisting in 3 or more uppercase letters or inside square brackets are removed from the lyrics.

 Now,a function from Sklearn called CountVectorizer is used to generate a matrix of tokens from the complete lyric collection.
 This powerful tool also allows specifying some parameters that become handy to filter out very common words (stopwords) present in most of the lyrics and the opposite, very unusual words which won't define a consistent topic.
 This function will be executed twice.